sourcegraph/about/blogposts/announcing-sourcegraph-3.10.md

 ## Scaling search for our largest customers

-Customers with large Kubernetes deployments can now horizontally scale their search indexes by adding more search nodes.
+Customers wanting better indexed search performance or wishing to add many more thousands of repositories to Sourcegraph are now in luck!
+Sourcegraph's indexed search can now scale horizontally in cluster deployments.

 **This improvement requires a Kubernetes migration**.
 The Kubernetes [deployment manifest](https://github.com/sourcegraph/deploy-sourcegraph) for indexed-search services has changed from a Normal Service to a Headless Service.
 This enables Sourcegraph to individually resolve indexed-search pods.
 Services are immutable, so please follow the [migration guide](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/docs/migrate.md#310).

 ## Fully automated release testing process

-As part of Sourcegraph’s ongoing commitment to providing the highest quality, stable releases, our manual end-to-end release testing process has been replaced with a fully automated regression testing suite.
-Read more about this in the upcoming blogpost from Beyang, Sourcegraph CTO.
+As part of Sourcegraph’s ongoing commitment to providing the highest quality, stable releases, our manual QA process has in the last two months been turned into a fully automated regression testing suite.
+We continue to aggressively invest in automated testing of Sourcegraph to provide extremely stable and reliable releases, and ultimately better features for our users.
+Look forward to reading more about this in an upcoming blogpost from Sourcegraph CTO, Beyang Liu, [on our blog](https://about.sourcegraph.com/blog/).

 ## Changelog